14101 N. May Ave.

 Cafe 7 provides more variety by offering seasonal menus of different types of items.
 For instance, in Summer 2013 the Fettuccine Bona was an item I found very refreshing with green and red olives and a flavorful pesto seasoning.
 Another good item was the Muffaletta, which I thought was well made (with good sauce, meat, and bread).
 Other choices from the menu were a sirloin salad, salmon salad (both of which cost more than the standard menu items), two wraps, and an ultimate margherita pizza.

-The Chicken Pot Pie on the Fall 2016 menu was an excellent version of a dish I usually order at any restaurant which has it on the menu.
+The Chicken Pot Pie which I first had from the Fall 2016 menu (and again in Winter 2020) was an excellent version of a dish I usually order at any restaurant which has it on the menu.
 In case they have it in the future you may like to know that the crust and gravy were both good, it had large chunks of white meat chicken, there were plenty of potatoes, but I would say it was short of the other vegetables I usually like in a pot pie.
 It met my standard of not being too salty, and overall I liked it very much.

 Some of their desserts have been wonderful, such as the Chocolate Mousse and the Cupcakes.
 However, they keep changing the desserts all the time, and I know the cupcakes are no longer available.
 I am not sure what is good at the moment, or if the Red Velvet Cookies, which I liked, are still available.